 Did Your Employer Violate Your Employment Agreement?

-If an employer fires an employee without good cause, or if good cause is used as pretext for firing the employee for some other reason, then it may be possible to bring a wrongful dismissal claim due to a breach of contract.
+If an employer fires an employee without good cause, or if good cause is used as pretext for firing the employee for some other reason, then it may be possible to bring a wrongful dismissal claim in San Francisco due to a breach of contract.

 In addition, an implied contract may be in place in other documents that outline when an employee may expect to be terminated.
 If an employee is fired in a manner that goes against the law, he or she may also have a wrongful termination claim based on breach of implied contract.